-Paul Williams is an associate in the Dallas office of McKool Smith whose practice deals with complex commercial and intellectual property litigation in a variety of jurisdictions.
+Paul Williams is an associate in the Houston office of McKool Smith whose practice deals with complex commercial and intellectual property litigation in a variety of jurisdictions.

 Paul studied finance and international business while in college.
 In his work prior to joining McKool Smith, and in his current work for the firm, Paul has pursued an interest in complex civil and fiduciary litigation, including cases related to constitutional liberties and civil rights.